India seeks to reform its military amid new security threats | DW | 29.07.2021

 The Indian military also faces challenges from growing advancements in technology, says Vivek Chadha, a retired colonel and a research fellow at the Manohar Parrikar Institute for Defense Studies and Analyses.
 According to Chada, drones are now considered low-cost options.

-"Similarly, the kind of investment one needs to do to carry out a cyber attack is miniscule as compared to conventional weapons systems," he added.
+"Similarly, the kind of investment one needs to do to carry out a cyberattack is minuscule as compared to conventional weapons systems," he added.

 Tarapore said "drones are just the tip of the iceberg."